SECURE YOUR SPOT FOR THE KONG AGENTIC ERA WORLD TOUR GOVERN A2A TRAFFIC WITH KONG'S NEW AGENT GATEWAY DON’T MISS API + AI SUMMIT 2026 SEPT 30 – OCT 1

 Senior Product Marketing Manager, Kong

-An enterprise AI gateway should act as a centralized control plane designed to route, govern, secure, and observe artificial intelligence traffic at scale.
+An enterprise AI gateway should provide a centralized point of policy enforcement for routing, governing, securing, and observing artificial intelligence traffic at scale.
 LiteLLM is one of many AI gateways that can cover the foundational AI connectivity needs teams often start with.
 For organizations standing up an initial AI gateway, it can be a natural place to begin.

-LiteLLM is an open-source AI gateway that provides a unified interface across LLM providers.
-It is one of many gateways in the market that can provide the baseline capabilities teams look for when evaluating AI gateways, including multi-LLM routing, LLM traffic governance, cost control, and observability.
+LiteLLM is an open-source AI gateway that provides baseline capabilities like multi-LLM routing, LLM traffic governance, cost control, and observability.
 However, the more meaningful comparison begins when organizations need the gateway to scale beyond basic AI connectivity use cases and support real production requirements.
 For teams exploring LiteLLM alternatives, understanding these differences is essential.

 This blog evaluates the major differences between LiteLLM and Kong AI Gateway across the areas that matter most in production: core AI gateway functionality, full AI data path governance, and overall enterprise readiness.